CrocoFactory/sensei/docs/learn/user_guide/managing_requests.md

 ## Setting Port

-If you connect to some local API, that allows configuring port, you can make dynamic URL with `{port}` placeholder.
+If you connect to some local API, that allows configuring port, you can make a dynamic URL with `{port}` placeholder.
 In addition, you can change `port` attribute in `Router`.
 Here is an example: